-The LMH6550 is a very high performance amplifier.
-To get maximum benefit from the differential circuit architecture, board layout and component selection is very critical.
-The circuit board should have low a inductance ground plane and well bypassed broad supply lines.
+The LMH6551 is a very high performance amplifier.
+In order to get maximum benefit from the differential circuit architecture, board layout and component selection is very critical.
+The circuit board should have a low inductance ground plane and well bypassed broad supply lines.
 External components should be leadless surface mount types.
 The feedback network and output matching resistors should be composed of short traces and precision resistors (0.1%).
 The output matching resistors should be placed within 3-4 mm of the amplifier as should the supply bypass capacitors.
 The LMH730154 evaluation board is an example of good layout techniques.

-The LMH6550 is sensitive to parasitic capacitances on the amplifier inputs and to a lesser extent on the outputs as well.
+The LMH6551 is sensitive to parasitic capacitances on the amplifier inputs and to a lesser extent on the outputs as well.
 Ground and power plane metal should be removed from beneath the amplifier and from beneath $R_F$ and $R_G$ .

-With any differential signal path, symmetry is very important.
+With any differential signal path symmetry is very important.
 Even small amounts of asymmetry will contribute to distortion and balance errors.

-TI offers evaluation boards to aid in device testing and characterization and as a guide for proper layout.
+Texas Instruments offers evaluation board(s) to aid in device testing and characterization and as a guide for proper layout.
 Generally, a good high frequency layout will keep power supply and ground traces away from the inverting input and output pins.
-Parasitic capacitances on these nodes to ground will cause frequency response peaking and possible circuit oscillations (see OA-15 Frequent Faux Pas in Applying Wideband Current Feedback Amplifiers, SNOA367, for more information).
+Parasitic capacitances on these nodes to ground will cause frequency response peaking and possible circuit oscillations.